softlayer/sl-ember-store/README.md

 ---

 # Copyright and License
-sl-ember-model and its source files are Copyright © 2014 [SoftLayer Technologies, Inc.](http://www.softlayer.com/) The software is [MIT Licensed](LICENSE.md)
+sl-ember-store and its source files are Copyright © 2014 [SoftLayer Technologies, Inc.](http://www.softlayer.com/) The software is [MIT Licensed](LICENSE.md)

 ---